8th Introductory Pharmacometric Training Course

 Location: University of Tennessee College of Pharmacy, Memphis, TN, USA

 Time: April 16-20, 2018

 Participants of the 7th 'PKPD of Protein Therapeutics' pharmacometric training course 2017

 Hand-on exercises and simulations will be performed individually and in small groups using multiple software tools (There is no prior modeling experience required!).

-The course has been held annually since 2011 and has been attended by several hundred scientists from large and small pharma (including companies such as Abbvie, Amgen, Bayer, Biogen-Idec, Bristol-Myers, Boehringer, Janssen, Merck, Novartis, Novo Nordisk and Pfizer), academic institutions, and regulatory agencies from North America, Europe and Asia.
+The course has been held annually since 2011 and has been attended by several hundred scientists from large and small pharma (including companies such as Abbvie, Amgen, AstraZeneca/MedImmune, Bayer, Biogen-Idec, Bristol-Myers, Boehringer, Janssen, EMD Serono, Merck, Novartis, Novo Nordisk, Pfizer, Regeneron, and Roche), academic institutions, and regulatory agencies from North America, Europe and Asia.

 "Good course all around.
 Lots to digest and good ammunition to take back to project teams and management!"

 "This course was really a good opportunity to learn PK-PD of proteins.
 I will definitely apply the concepts in my research and encourage my peers to attend the course."

 "I was very impressed with the course.
 I was wishing I had attended long ago before I started any work with biologics.
 My projects would have gone a lot smoother had I had this knowledge earlier.
 Almost wished it was longer, though that would be difficult, because there was so much to learn!"